a-r-j/TB-Resources/README.md

 [PathogenSeq - LSHTM](http://pathogenseq.lshtm.ac.uk/)  - **WGS & Omics**

-*Use of WGS and Omics to better understand the biology and behaviour of Mycobacterium tuberculosis*
+*Collection of tools and data; Use of WGS and Omics to better understand the biology and behaviour of Mycobacterium tuberculosis*

 * Poly TB - Web-based resource designed to explore Mycobacterium tuberculosis complex (MTBC) genomic variation at a global scale.
 * Global Drug Resistance Study - A study to investigate drug resistance in Mycobacterium tuberculosis (Mtb).